Kincardine Bulldogs: History

 The 2006-07 regular season ended with the Bulldogs atop the Western Junior C standings.
 With a bye in the quarter-finals, the Bulldogs faced a Hanover Barons squad just fresh off of eliminating the Mount Forest Patriots.
 The Bulldogs kept it quick and beat the Barons 4-games-to-1.
 In the final, the Bulldogs met the Walkerton Hawks.
 The Hawks had just finished their best season in years, and were looking for more.
 The Bulldogs curtailed the Hawks and beat them 4-games-to-1 for a second straight league title.
 In the All-Ontario playdowns, the Bulldogs again locked horns with the Georgian Mid-Ontario Junior C Hockey League's Penetang Kings.
 Everything seemed in hand for the Bulldogs, who by game four were leading the series 3-games-to-1.
-To the Bulldog's dismay, the Kings roared back and won three straight to win the series 4-games-to-3.
+To the Bulldogs' dismay, the Kings roared back and won three straight to win the series 4-games-to-3.

 During the summer of 2016 the eight junior "C" leagues in Southern Ontario came together as the Provincial Junior Hockey League.
 The former leagues became divisions and assigned to one of four conferences.
 For the Bulldogs it means they will compete in the Western Conference and the Pollock Division.

 Season-by-season standings

-(*) The 1999-00 Season was altered drastically due to the folding of the Lakeshore Pirates.
+(*) The 1999–00 Season was altered drastically due to the folding of the Lakeshore Pirates.
 As a disproportionate number of games had been played by each team against Lakeshore, all history of these games were erased.